 _account.hcl,_environment.hcl,_region.hcl,_service.hcl, to set account, environment, region or service level configurations. - resource types or groups folders (e.g.,

-ec2,clusters (eks/ecs),lambda, etc.) - each resource unit contains a Terragrunt file (the “unit”) and an inputs file (the parameters)
+ec2,clusters (eks/ecs),lambda, etc.) - each resource unit contains a Terragrunt file (the “unit”) and an inputs file (the parameters).

 Fast Foundation relies on shared configuration files at different levels of the hierarchy.
 These files let you define variables once and automatically inherit them in all child units.root.hcl– global project-wide configuration (backend, provider setup, hooks)_account.hcl– account-specific settings like account IDs, tags, IAM roles_environment.hcl– environment-wide values like environment name, prefixes, or SSO roles_region.hcl– region-specific settings such as availability zones or region tags_service.hcl– service-specific settings such as a common security group rule for all ec2 instances